achalrajyaguru/cmpe283-assignment-1/Assignment 1/README.md

  - Created a thorough diff file was created when the modifications were committed to the repository.
  - Tested the device to see whether it could recognize features and support VMX virtualization.
  - Tested and confirmed the code's functioning by contrasting it with the example output provided.
+ - Simulating the responses to the report's questions.
+ - Built all kernel modules and kernel
+ - Trouble shooted the errors faced while setting up the environment
+ - Setup the Linux system on GCP and accessed it with nomachine desktop app

+ 2.

+ Before starting the coding portion I decided to try out other options.
+Initially I started the assignment with GCP by creating an instance and accessing it with nomachine on my desktop.
+It worked for first 2 days but after a reboot I wasn't able to access the instance from nomachine and was facing a SSH key transfer error.
+I wasn't able to get it running again so I continued with a different linux system.
+I dual booted ubuntu into one of my old windows laptop.

+ The linux instance is still active on my GCP account and can be accessed until 10th November.
+I will mention the steps to remotely access the instance.
+The installation steps are gonna be independept of the choice of platform.
+The code with run on both GCP and linux system.

+ Steps to access GCP:

+ Credentials:
+ root user id: achal
+ root user password: macbookpro external ip address: 34.94.23.23 internal ip address: 10.168.0.3